ZhiweiZhen/COVID-19_NASA/README.md

 ```
 python3 <model_name>.py
 ```

-All experiments results can be found in folder "OUTPUT"
+All experiment results can be found in the folder "OUTPUT"

 # DATA